How does this board perform on the ocean?

 What's the weigh limit. for users?

-As the specifications, the max payload for our board is 200~250KG.
+As per the specifications, the max payload for our board is 200~250KG.
 We think normally max weight for a single person is always lower than the max payload.
-You can check the video on our social channel for two people paddle on our board.
+You can check the video on our social channel for two people paddling on our board.
 That should give you a reference.
 And also you can check more videos on our channel. https://www.youtube.com/watch?v=96CcJskLgAc Instagram： @goosehillsup

 what's the difference between Rainbow R and Sailor?

 The net weight of the Sailor is 9.3kg, which is ultra-lightweight by inflatable SUP standards, while the Rainbow R weighs 10.3kg.